thankspedia/coretbc-public/docs/t_context.mjs.markdown

 ## get\_intl\_message

-get\_intl\_message method retrieves an object which contains string data for internationalization.
+get\_intl\_message method retrieves a string value from a JSON object which is stored in database.
+The JSON object contains all string data which are necessary for internationalization.

 ### t\_typesafety\_input\_of\_get\_intl\_message ###